voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 to build high quality datasets and computer vision models.

-Accordingly, FiftyOne Teams gives you the flexibility to configure user roles and fine-grained permissions so that you can safely and securly collaborate both inside and outside your organization at all stages of your workflows.
+Accordingly, FiftyOne Teams gives you the flexibility to configure user roles and fine-grained permissions so that you can safely and securely collaborate both inside and outside your organization at all stages of your workflows.

 This page introduces the basic roles and permissions available in FiftyOne